2i2c-org/2i2c-org.github.io/content/organization/faces.md

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups = ["Open Engineering Team", "Community Guidance and Partnerships Team", "Executive Director", "Steering Council"]
+  user_groups = ["Open Engineering Team", "Partnerships Team", "Executive Director", "Steering Council"]

 [design]
   # Show user's social networking links? (true/false)